hashicorp/terraform/website/docs/configuration/functions/deepmerge.html.md

 The behavior is exactly the same as `merge`, but it will recurse in to objects, and supports partial updates of nested objects.

+## Null Values
+Any properties that are set to a `null` value will be removed from the final object/map.
+If you wish to keep these properties, make sure to fill them with a default value (ex: `{}`)

 ## Examples

 ```